sjlouw/rpm-keepalived/README.md

 rpm-keepalived
 ==============

-An RPM spec file build and install keepalived.
+An RPM spec file to build and install keepalived.

 To Build: